 Soon we could see the stunningly gorgeous Coast Guard boat motoring in.
 It docked long enough for all the boats to be admired; then at six o clock, the boats went out to the Columbia River bar and back.
 I was helping the mayor with the judging and presenting of awards to the best decorated boats, an amusing task because he, I, and the third judge, Diane, were all sore for one reason or another and had trouble walking down to the docks; I stayed ashore holding Mayor Mike’s coffee mug and some of the award plaques; Diane fell partly in the water by taking a misstep by the Coast Guard boat (disaster averted; she did not even drop the plaque she was carrying!).
 I took a video of the boats motoring out in their beautiful procession and it seemed the only unhappy person at the port was a baby who suddenly started wailing loudly next to me.

-Surefooted Allan roamed the docks getting some excellent still photos; I saw him setting up his tripod on a narrow dock in the dark and was amazed that HE did not also fall in!
-The results were so good that our local paper picked up one of the lighted boats photos for their news story.
+Surefooted Allan roamed the docks getting some excellent still photos; I saw him setting up his tripod on a narrow dock in the dark and was amazed that HE did not also fall in.

 After the boats paraded out toward the bar, the crowds lingered to enjoy dining or browsing at the shops or the Saturday Christmas market, open for this special evening.
 The Port Office had exceptionally good lights this year.